-If your symptoms have not gone completely after ten minutes or if at any time you think you may be having a heart attack, you must dial 999 and ask for an ambulance.
+DON'T DELAY If your symptoms have not gone completely after ten minutes or if at any time you think you may be having a heart attack, you must dial 999 and ask for an ambulance.
+Treatment options There are 3 main treatments; these are stent insertion, coronary artery bypass surgery and medical management.

-Treatment options

-There are three main treatments:

-- Stent insertion

-- Coronary artery bypass surgery

-- Medical management

-Angiogram and stent

-An angiogram is a test which allows the doctors to view your coronary arteries to detect any areas where there may be a build up of fatty plaques.
+Angiogram and stent An angiogram is a test which allows the doctors to view your coronary arteries to detect any areas where there may be a build up of fatty plaques.
 This is done by inserting a very fine catheter (hollow tube) into an artery either in your groin or wrist.
 It is done using local anaesthetic and passing the tube through the artery until it reaches your coronary arteries.
 A dye will then be injected into your coronary arteries to allow the doctors to view X-ray pictures of your coronary arteries.

-This test may be done whilst you are an in-patient, or it may be carried out as a day case out-patient at Royal Papworth.
+This test may be done whilst you are an inpatient, or it may be carried out as a day case out-patient at Papworth.
+Stent If the angiogram shows areas of narrowing in your coronary arteries a stent may be inserted.